ViniciusAbrao/px4_ros2_xrcedds/tutorial/tutorial.md

 3. Use SER_TEL1_BAUD to set the baudrate.

-To use `TELEM2` (ttyS3 of Pixhawk):
+If you want to use `TELEM2` (ttyS3 of Pixhawk):

 ```
 XRCE_DDS_0_CFG = TELEM2
 SER_TEL2_BAUD = 921600
 ```

+Ps.: At this moment, the Pixhawk must be connected with the laptop, via `USB`, so the QGroundControl can be used to change the parameters described above.

-To check if it is already running, run in the QGroundControl's MavlinkConsole:
+To check the status of the microdds_client, run in the QGroundControl's MavlinkConsole:

 ```
 microdds_client status